sulibo/sulibo.github.io/_posts/2020-11-23-kaggle-titanic-competition-with-deep-neural-network-using-keras.markdown

 ## Prepare the data
-This step aims to prepare the data such it is available for the machine learning models chosen later.
-It includes data cleansing, data editing, data reduction and data wrangling.
-It involves cleaning up the data, understanding its structure and attributes, studying possible correlations between attributes, and visualizing the data so as to extract human-level insight on its properties, distribution, range, and overall usefulness.
+This step aims to prepare the data for use in machine learning training.
+It involves cleaning up the data, understanding its structure and attributes, studying possible correlations between attributes, and visualizing the data to extract human-level insight on its properties, distribution, range, and overall usefulness [[3]](#ref3).

 ### Data Overview